Improving Your Critical Thinking Skills

 4. Consider multiple perspectives: Different texts may present different perspectives on a topic.
 Consider multiple perspectives and evaluate the strengths and weaknesses of each perspective.

-5. Analyze arguments: Authors may present arguments to support their claims.
-Analyze the arguments to determine if they are logical and well-supported.
+5. Analyse arguments: Authors may present arguments to support their claims.
+Analyse the arguments to determine if they are logical and well-supported.

 6. Practice reflective reading: Reflective reading involves thinking critically about what you have read.
 Reflect on the information presented in the text, consider its implications, and think about how it relates to your own experiences and beliefs.

-7. Use graphic organizers: Graphic organizers like Venn diagrams, concept maps, and flowcharts can help you visually organize information and identify relationships between ideas.
+7. Use graphic organisers: Graphic organisers like Venn diagrams, concept maps, and flowcharts can help you visually organise information and identify relationships between ideas.

-8. Summarize and synthesize information: Summarize the main ideas of a text in your own words.
-Then, synthesize the information by combining it with other information you have learned to form a new understanding.
+8. Summarise and synthesise information: Summarise the main ideas of a text in your own words.
+Then, synthesise the information by combining it with other information you have learned to form a new understanding.

 9. Use critical thinking questions: Use questions that encourage critical thinking, such as "What is the author trying to say?", "What is the main idea of this text?", "What is the author's purpose?", and "What are the implications of the information in this text?".